nblum/silverstripe-flexible-content/README.md

 composer require nblum/silverstripe-flexible-content-elements
 ```

- 1. Create a page template ```ContentPage``` in your theme and add
+ 1. Create a page layout template (`templates/Layout`) ```FlexibleContentPage``` in your theme and add
     ```
         $FlexibleContent
     ```
  1. Run ```dev/build?flush=1```
- 1. Change the Page type to "Content Page" of every page you like
+ 1. Change the Page type to "Flexible Content Page" of every page you like

 ## Configuration